research opportunities in the Elphick lab

 Conservation of birds in agricultural settings.
 Expanding on our work on birds in rice fields, we have begun reviewing the literature to find out what we know about the value of other crops to wildlife.
 This work has led to several ideas that could be developed as field projects here in New England.
 Additional reviews on different crops could also be done as independent projects.

 Waterbird monitoring.
 Monitoring many species of waterbirds (e.g., shorebirds, seabirds, waterfowl) is difficult for many reasons.
 One of the most fundamental is that it is difficult to count birds when they occur in big flocks.
-Unfortunately, we don’t know very much about how good people are at counting birds in flocks, or about how much mistakes influence our ability to estimate population trends.
-To solve this problem we developed a computer model to simulate the process of counting birds and estimating trends.
-We now have some data sets that we can use with the model and could use help running simulations and organizing the output data.
-This project does not require programming skills (though they wouldn’t hurt), just patience and the ability to learn simple software.
-This project would be ideal for an undergraduate thesis project.
+Unfortunately, we don't know very much about how good people are at counting birds in flocks, or about how much mistakes influence our ability to estimate population trends.
+One solution is to create computer simulations of the counting process to experimental test the effects of different types of errors.
+This work would make an undergraduate thesis project for someone with basic programming skills and an interest in real-world bird conservation.

 Web site development.
 We are currently (constantly!) in the process of developing several web sites associated with the work being done in the lab.
 Anyone with web site design skills interested in helping us to do this would be welcomed with open arms (and generous slabs of blackberry pie at lab meetings).